View your education data accessibility statement

 Non-compliance with regulations was identified when using some screen readers and browsers to view the dashboards only.
 In particular:

-In February 2021 we will review the system again and hope to address these errors.
+In summer of 2024 we will review the system again and address these concerns.

 How we tested this website